mattparker/lamplighthelp/source/16-7-2_Adding_and_Editing_Profile_Custom_Tabs_and_Fields.markdown

 #### Adding a Single Field

-- Either click the 'add new field' button which is above the list of existing fields, or, if it is a new tab, click the 'add new field' to get started button in the tab itself.
+- Either click the 'add new field' button which is above the list of existing fields, or, if it is a new tab, click the 'add new field to get started' button in the tab itself.
 This opens up a pop-up box.
 Complete the details with:

    ![Add a Field to a Tab](16.7.2e.png)